equalitie/Caislean/doc/role-doc/letsencrypt.md

     websites:
       - name: "{{server_name}}.{{domain_name}}"
+      - name: www.otherdomain.com
+      - name: cleartext.domain.com
         letsencrypt: False
-      - name: www.otherdomain.com

 ## Optional parameters

 ### `tls_additional_domains`

-To avoid generating conflicting TLS files, this role will ignore and therefore not generate Let's Encrypt certificates for domains listed in `tls_additional_domains`, as they will have been taken care of in the role `tls`.
+Domains listed under this parameter will be excluded from Let's Encrypt certificate requests.
+This is because we consider that their TLS is already handled by the `tls` role.
+See documentation of that role.
+`tls`.
 See that role's documentation for more details.